Rev. 8 (Document updated 17-09-2021)

 To the far right, current time is shown, and the Settings button to enter the settings menu, where you can change all the applications settings

-Personal Weather Tablet currently only supports the GW1000 / DP1500.
+Personal Weather Tablet currently supports the GW1000 / DP1500, GW1100, HP2551C, HP3500 and more.
 It is however created with more API options in mind, so if requested it could be relatively easily be implemented at a later stage.

 Follow the on screen instructions which appear as a popup when you first launch the application.
+The app was meant to be used with this type from the start.
 If you have dismissed the popup and set it to not show again, you can find it by tapping settings in the bottom right corner, go the about tab, and press Show welcome popup

 Getting into the applications settings is done by tapping on the Settings button / text in Row 3 to the far right just beside the clock.

-When you enter the Settings screen the application will remain on getting data in the background however not as often as normal.
+When you enter the Settings screen the application will remain on getting data in the background.
 Settings are saved automatically once changed or otherwise stated.

 Furthermore, once you go back from the settings screen to the Dashboard, the application will make a complete restart, to make sure all new settings are loaded.